 Curriculum Highlights

-Religious instruction, literacy, and physical education take priority, while culturally inclusive practices honor Māori heritage.
-The health and physical education curriculum is robust, with various sports teams promoting active participation.
+Religious instruction, literacy, and physical education are key priorities, while culturally inclusive practices celebrate Māori heritage.
+A strong health and physical education program encourages active participation through various sports teams.

-Teachers employ effective strategies to clarify learning objectives, retrieving prior knowledge to enhance understanding.
+Teachers use effective methods to clarify learning goals, building on prior knowledge to deepen understanding for every student.

 Support for Diverse Needs

-Supporting diverse needs is a priority at St Anne's School, ensuring all students have equitable access to quality education.
-The Takiwatanga class specifically supports students with complex learning needs through effective strategies tailored to various challenges.
-The environment fosters participation, engagement, and choice in learning, allowing students to thrive.
+Supporting diverse needs is a core focus at St Anne’s School in Whanganui, ensuring equitable access to quality education.
+The Takiwatanga class specifically aids students with complex needs through personalized strategies that encourage engagement.

-The school's principal and trustees actively ensure resources are available to track student progress and achievement against curriculum levels and individual goals.
-Programs like Positive Behaviour for Learning (PB4L) and mathematics support enhance the learning experience.
+The principal and trustees ensure resources are allocated to monitor progress against curriculum levels and individual targets.
+Programs like Positive Behaviour for Learning (PB4L) enhance the educational experience.

 Community Engagement

-How does a strong community connection enhance student learning at St Anne's School?
-It creates a supportive environment where you, as a parent or whānau member, play a crucial role in your child's education.
+How does a strong community bond enhance learning at St Anne’s School in Whanganui?
+It builds a supportive network where parents and whānau play an essential role in their child’s educational journey.

-You're encouraged to participate in student-led conferences, empowering your child to take ownership of their learning.
+Parents are encouraged to join student-led conferences, empowering children to take ownership of their learning process.

-Moreover, the school's strong ties with the parish and wider community enrich your child's educational experience.
-By engaging in sporting, cultural, and academic activities, students not only thrive academically but also develop essential life skills.
+Strong connections with the local parish and wider community enrich the educational experience.
+Participation in sporting, cultural, and academic events helps students develop crucial life skills.

-Involvement in these community initiatives fosters a sense of belonging, enhancing your child's overall well-being and success at St Anne's.
+This community involvement fosters a deep sense of belonging, enhancing student well-being and success at St Anne’s.

 Evaluation and Performance

-Evaluating student performance at St Anne's School hinges on a commitment to excellence and continuous improvement.
-You'll find that most students, including Māori, achieve at or above expectations in reading, writing, and mathematics.
-The emphasis on acceleration learning ensures that all students identified for additional support meet their individual goals.
+Student performance evaluation at St Anne’s School in Whanganui is rooted in a commitment to excellence and ongoing improvement.
+Most students, including Māori, achieve at or above expectations in reading, writing, and mathematics.

 Focus Area | Achievement Outcomes | Acceleration Learning Strategies |